brianbrunner/brianbrunner.github.io/_posts/2013-10-23-automation.markdown

 Because it was, without a doubt, much cheaper.

 When it comes down to it, all employees, especially software engineers, are fucking expensive.
-In my experience, salaries are almsot always the biggest expense for a technology startup.
+In my experience, salaries are almost always the biggest expense for a technology startup.
 When you have the choice between having someone spend time setting up a piece of software or just paying a company to do it for you, you should almost always go for the outside solution.
-This is especially true when you're organization is still small, as time spent managing a self-hosted solution would be better spent building out your core product.
+This is especially true when your organization is still small, as time spent managing a self-hosted solution would be better spent building out your core product.
 So, you know, you can actually make money.